jarre1ae/jarre1ae.github.io/index.md

 frequencies and behavior under the emergency impact scenario.
 The use of Abaqus was successful and provided valuable insights.

-For more information, please [download Project 1](/assets/docs/AE4630_AbaqusProject.pdf)
+For more information, please download the full report here: [Aircraft Fuseloge Structural Optimization using Structural Analysis and Abaqus](/assets/docs/AE4630_AbaqusProject.pdf)

 ![Project 1 Image](/assets/images/project_1_image.jpg)